-The gender, race and age compositions of the San Antonio MSA are presented below, as well as household income, presented in 2022 inflation adjusted dollars (the latest information available).
+The gender, race and age compositions of the San Antonio MSA are presented below, as well as household income, presented in 2023 inflation adjusted dollars (the latest information available).
+All data in these charts is from the U.S. Census Bureau.

-\Source: U.S. Census Bureau

-As of November 2023, the unemployment rate for San Antonio is 3.2%, which is below the State and national unemployment rate of 3.5%.
-Improvements in the unemployment rates were seen in each of these categories from the prior year with the exception of the national unemployment rate which was .1% higher in 2023.
+As of November 2024, the unemployment rate for San Antonio is 3.8%, which is below the State and national unemployment rate of 4.2% and 4.0% respectively.
+Increases in the unemployment rates were seen in each of the categories from the prior year.